strannik19/td_devel/tools/tptbin/README.md

  -f = from column number
- -t = to column number (must be greater or equal than from column number) -s = select explicitly columns (separate with comma, multiple nominations allowed) -q = quote every column the that characters (up to 5 characters allowed) -d = delimiter between columns (up to 5 characters allowed, if omitted, semicolon is used) -i = Include Null Indicator bytes (if omitted, no null indicator) -h = short help for invocation
+ -t = to column number (must be greater or equal than from column number) -s = select explicitly columns (separate with comma, multiple nominations allowed) -q = quote every column with that characters (up to 5 characters allowed) -d = delimiter between columns (up to 5 characters allowed, if omitted, semicolon is used) -i = Include Null Indicator bytes (if omitted, no null indicator) -h = short help for invocation